 Such as watering plants, dusting, changing the sheets, running errands or throwing away expired food in the fridge.

 You can offer your help during and after their hospital stay.
-Which would be really helpful if they have just had surgery and need to limit their activity.
+It would be really helpful if they had just had surgery and needed to limit their activity.

 If you’ve had to spend time in hospital, the last thing you want to do is worry about how you’re getting home when you’re released.